tidev/titanium-docs/docs/guide/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/JavaScript_Development/Debugging_JavaScript/Running_the_debugger.md

 ---
 title: Running the debugger
-weight: '80'
+weight: '60'
 ---

 # Running the debugger

 ## Introduction

-Once you have the JavaScript debugger configured and installed for your browser (see [Installing the JavaScript debugger](/guide/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/JavaScript_Development/Debugging_JavaScript/Installing_the_JavaScript_debugger/)), you can run the JavaScript debugger.
+Once you have the JavaScript debugger configured and installed for your browser (see [Installing the JavaScript debugger](#undefined)), you can run the JavaScript debugger.
 Use the debugger to help you troubleshoot your JavaScript code.

 ## Instructions